Digital healthcare and IP

 A longstanding problem for the digital healthcare sector has been the potential for the boundaries between professional, technology and cyber liabilities to become blurred if there are multiple policies in force.

-Facing a claim, insureds do not want to find themselves at the centre of a disputed liability negotiation between different insurers and policies.
+Facing a claim, insureds do not want to find themselves at the center of a disputed liability negotiation between different insurers and policies.

 That’s why CFC designed its digital healthcare insurance proposition into a single policy, offering multiple, dovetailed covers that avoid the problems that a patchwork approach can create.